NMSAP Tutoring – New Mexico Students

-SchoolTutoring Academy’s NMSAP Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship NMSAP Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s NMSAP Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship NMSAP Tutoring Program is available starting at $199.99/month (about $25/hour) which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 Understanding the NMSAP

 Students in New Mexico are assessed on a statewide basis in core academic subject throughout their education.
 In grades 3-8 and during high school, students will take Standards Based Assessments that gauge student learning and monitor that students are being taught to the expectations laid out in the New Mexico Content Standards and the Common Core Standards.

 For students in grades 3-8 who take the Standards Based Assessment in Reading, Spanish Reading, Mathematics and Science (for grades 4 and 7) the test questions are written in multiple-choice, short-answer and open-ended formats.
 The majority of questions are multiple-choice.
 The testing time can take between 2-4 hours depending on the test and the grade.